 In the figures, the red lines and circles are globally averaged monthly mean values centered on the middle of each month.
 The black line and squares show the long-term trend (in principle, similar to a 12-month running mean) where the average seasonal cycle has been removed.

-The table summarizes annual increases in atmospheric CH4 based on globally averaged marine surface data.
+The table and plot summarize annual increases in atmospheric CH4 based on globally averaged marine surface data.

 The annual increase in atmospheric CH4 in a given year is the increase in its abundance (mole fraction) from January 1 in that year to January 1 of the next year, after the seasonal cycle has been removed (as shown by the black lines in the figure above).
 It represents the sum of all CH4 added to, and removed from, the atmosphere during the year by human activities and natural processes.
 Our first preliminary estimate for the annual increase of a particular year is produced during April of the following year, using available data from the previous year.
 It is important to recognize that the initial, April estimate of the annual increase is likely to change significantly as more data are added to the analysis.
 That estimate will be updated in subsequent months as more samples are measured for CH4 and included in the analysis.
 By autumn of the following year the annual increase will typically converge toward a “final” value.